biggybass/acoustics-and-psychoacoustics/topics/ear.md

 - In some aspects, the ear can be considered to work in a similar manner to a microphone:
 - 1) The diaphragm on a microphone likened to the eardrum in our middle ear
-- 2) The manner in which a microphone/ the inner ear system converts the original vibrations in the air around the microphone/ ear into electrical signals are very similar
+- 2) The manner in which a microphone/ the inner ear system converts the original vibrations in the air around the microphone/ ear into electrical signals